San Marino, California: History (1900s)

 In 1903, the Shorb rancho was purchased by Henry E. Huntington (1850–1927), who built a large mansion on the property.
 The site of the Shorb/Huntington rancho is occupied today by the Huntington Library, which houses a world-renowned art collection, research and rare-book library, and botanical gardens.
 In 1913 the three primary ranchos of Wilson, Patton, and Huntington, together with the subdivided areas from those and smaller ranchos, such as the Stoneman, White, and Rose ranchos, were incorporated as the city of San Marino.

-The first mayor of the city of San Marino was George Smith Patton (1856-1927), the son of a slain Confederate States of America colonel in the U.S. Civil War (also named George Smith Patton, 1833–1864).
+The first mayor of the city of San Marino was George Smith Patton (1856–1927), the son of a slain Confederate States of America colonel in the U.S. Civil War (also named George Smith Patton, 1833–1864).
 He married Ruth Wilson, the daughter of Don Benito Wilson.
 Their son was the World War II general George S. Patton Jr.

 To a prior generation of Southern Californians, San Marino was known for its old-money wealth and as a bastion of the region's WASP gentry.
 By mid-century, however, other European ethnic groups had become the majority.

+In the 1980s, San Marino was home to serial killer and con-man Christian Gerhartsreiter.
+Posing as a member of the British aristocracy and relative of Louis Mountbatten, 1st Earl Mountbatten, Gerhartsreiter murdered John and Linda Sohus in 1985.
+Gerhartsreiter then fled to Greenwich, Connecticut and assumed a new alias.
+The body of John Sohus was discovered in San Marino in 1994 and Gerhartsreiter was later convicted of the killing in 2013.
+Linda Sohus' body has never been found.

 In 1970, the city was 99.7% White.

 By 1990, the city's households were 23.7% Asian.

+History (2000s)

 In 2000, the city's Asian households increased to 40%.

 In recent decades, immigrants of Chinese and Taiwanese ancestry have come to represent more than 60% of the population, perhaps due to its location in the San Gabriel Valley, known to be a popular destination for East Asian immigrants.

 Geography

-The city is located in the San Rafael Hills, and is divided into seven zones, based on minimum lot size.
+The city is located in the San Rafael Hills, and it is divided into seven zones, based on minimum lot size.
 The smallest lot size is about 4500 sqft, with many averaging over 30000 sqft.
 Because of this and other factors, most of the homes in San Marino, built between 1920 and 1950, do not resemble the houses in surrounding Southern California neighborhoods (with the exception, perhaps, of neighboring portions of Pasadena).
-San Marino has also fostered a sense of historic preservation among its homeowners.
-With minor exceptions, the city's strict design review and zoning laws have thus far prevented the development of large homes found elsewhere in Los Angeles.
+San Marino has also fostered a sense of historic preservation.
+With minor exceptions, the city has strict design review and zoning laws.

 According to the United States Census Bureau, the city has a total area of 3.8 sqmi, virtually all land.

-San Marino is highly restrictive of commercial operations in the city.
+San Marino is restrictive of commercial operations in the city.
 It is one of the few cities that requires commercial vehicles to have permits to work within the city.
-The rationale is that commercial vehicle operators and service providers, such as gardeners, pool service providers and maintenance workers, are more likely to cause social disruption within the city, and so must be preauthorized for crime control and prosecutorial purposes.
-This regulation and others, including the bans on apartment buildings, townhouses and overnight parking, are some of the more obvious examples.